I was asked for an introductory description of pipelines and found nothing better than this old Cocoon intro.

 In brief - having an XML DB with REST frontend, capable to translate REST requests to XQuery you need nothing else.
 Here XML database plays to roles - application server and database itself.

 Check XRX Wikibook for examples.
-Some typical example from wikibook of simplistic XRX approach
+Some typical example from wikibook of simplistic XRX approach clearly illustrates first problem of this over-simplistic approach -

 Other problematic moments when going large scale: